FaithAyo/HackBio_stage_2/User_Guide_ Stage_2_Frontend_Bioinformatics.md

 - After filling out the required fields, click **Calculate** to receive your results.
 - If you encounter any issues or errors, double-check your inputs to ensure they are accurate.

-For more detailed guidance or troubleshooting, please refer to the app documentation available at: [https://halatariq.shinyapps.io/myapp/].
+For more detailed guidance or troubleshooting, please refer to the app documentation available [here](https://halatariq.shinyapps.io/myapp/).

 ---